calovera/PromptHero/replit.md

 PromptHero is a fully functional Chrome extension (Manifest V3) that helps users optimize their AI prompts using Google's Gemini AI.
 The extension provides real-time scoring (1-10 rating), intelligent optimization suggestions, and comprehensive history tracking.
 Built with React, TypeScript, and Radix UI, it features a modern dark theme interface with popup and options pages.
 The extension is production-ready with complete Gemini API integration, local storage management, and a robust build system.

-## Current Status: ✅ COMPLETE
+## Current Status: ✅ COMPLETE WITH ANIMATIONS
-- Fully implemented Gemini AI integration
+- Fully implemented Gemini AI integration with comprehensive error handling
-- Working prompt scoring and optimization
+- Working prompt scoring and optimization with live feedback
-- Complete Chrome extension build system
+- Complete Chrome extension build system with TypeScript compilation
-- API key management and testing
+- API key management and testing with validation
-- Dark theme UI with all components
+- Modern dark theme UI built with modular Radix components
+- Lottie animations for scoring and optimizing states for better UX
-- History tracking and storage
+- History tracking and storage with Chrome sync
 - Built and ready for Chrome installation
+- Web demo server for testing in Replit preview
+- Complete accessibility support with ARIA labels
+- Toast notifications and loading states

 # User Preferences